FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB74]: Inappropriate use of normative language
+    MB74: Inappropriate use of normative language

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Edited.
+    MK: Edited.

-{:/comment
+{:/comment}

 {::comment}

-    [MB75]: Idem as above.
+    MB75: Idem as above.
 MUST is not appropriate here.

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Edited.
+    MK: Edited.

-{:/comment
+{:/comment}

+&nbsp;
-Other traffic properties that need to be somehow specified in Traffic Profile, if they apply to the test scenario, include:
+: Other traffic properties that need to be somehow specified in Traffic Profile, and MUST be mentioned in Test Report if they apply to the benchmark, include:

+&nbsp;
-- bidirectional traffic from Section 14 of [RFC2544],
+: - bidirectional traffic from Section 14 of [RFC2544],
 - fully meshed traffic from Section 3.3.3 of [RFC2285],
 - modifiers from Section 11 of [RFC2544].
+- IP version mixing from Section 5.3 of [RFC8219].

+{::comment}

+    VP: Multiple traffic profiles (at least frame sizes) in RFC2544, this is about single SUT+config+profile benchmark.
+    DONE: I thihnk the current sentences are good enough.

+{:/comment}

 ### Trial Forwarding Ratio

 Definition:

+&nbsp;
-The Trial Forwarding Ratio is a dimensionless floating point value.
+: The Trial Forwarding Ratio is a dimensionless floating point value.
 It MUST range between 0.0 and 1.0, both inclusive.
 It is calculated by dividing the number of frames successfully forwarded by the SUT